evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

 We will check if a valid contract address is applied to the URL.
 If not, we can show an error within the frontend.
 After this, the contract description will be loaded and a translation string for the ƉApp-wrapper title will be added.
-If we don't run the 'addSingleTranslation' function, the frontend will print out the full contract ID within the header.
-When the contract details were loaded, an 'onQueueFinish' handler can be binded.
+If we don't run the `addSingleTranslation` function, the frontend will print out the full contract ID within the header.
+When the contract details were loaded, an `onQueueFinish` handler can be binded.
 So we can load todos and todologs initially and in case something is saved.

-The 'getListEntries' function uses the data contract API to load all existing list values.
+The `getListEntries` function uses the data contract API to load all existing list values.
 After the todo logs were loaded, a completed flag will be written to the local todo instances, to check it more easier within the HTML template.

 ```ts
 	/**